adminmart/Modernize-Nextjs-Free/README.md

 # <a href="https://modernize-nextjs-free.vercel.app/?ref=5">Modernize-nextjs-free</a>
-Modernize Free Next 13 Admin Template with Material Ui + Typescript
+Modernize Free Next.js 14 Admin Template with Material Ui + Typescript
 <!-- Place this tag where you want the button to render. -->
 <a class="github-button" href="https://github.com/adminmart/Modernize-Nextjs-Free" data-color-scheme="no-preference: light; light: light; dark: dark;" data-icon="octicon-star" data-size="large" aria-label="Star adminmart/Modernize-Nextjs-Free on GitHub">Give a Star</a>
 <!-- Main image of Template -->